What Is an Irregular Period? Identifying Different Symptoms of PCOS

 To determine if you have heavy periods, consider how many tampons and/or pads you use daily.
 If you need an excessive amount of sanitary protection or bleed through clothes or bedding, you may have menorrhagia.

 The NHS reports heavy periods aren’t anything too serious to worry about.
 However, it should come as no surprise that this can affect you emotionally and physically – not to mention disrupt your everyday life.

 Unlike menorrhagia, hypomenorrhea denotes a very light flow and short periods.
 Taking the contraceptive pill or using another hormone-based method of contraception is known to cause abnormally light periods.
 Reassuringly, this isn’t purported to trigger fertility problems any more than having a normal cycle.

 There are two types of amenorrhoea:

-while secondary amenorrhoea is when you previously had regular periods but they have stopped for at least three months.
+Secondary amenorrhoea: this occurs when a woman previously had regular periods but they stopped for at least three months

 Painful periods (Dysmenorrhoea)